pathakdhruv/GalDynPsr/README.md

 Datafiles:

 parameters.in: Input file contains values of different constants which are subject to change with improvements in measurements.
 User can change the values of constants if the need be.
+These constants are Vs, sigVs (error in Vs), Rskpc (Rs in kpc units), sigRs (error in Rskpc), b0reid14 (dv/dR), sigb0r (error in dv/dR), b0dt91 (slope parameter), sigb0dt (error in slope parameter).

 GC_Harris.txt: Names and Galactic coordinates of the Globular Clusters.